brianglass/anastasis/files/26_september.md

 **After the Polyeleos, Kathisma.
 Same melody.**

-Leaning on JesusÂ’ breast, gaining boldness as a disciple, you asked, Â‘Who is your betrayer, Lord?Â’ And as to one beloved, glorious Apostle, he was clearly shown to you through the bread.<a href="#_ftn34" id="_ftnref34"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[34]</span></a> Therefore too, as an initiate of ineffable things, you teach the ends of the earth the incarnation of the Word.
+Leaning on Jesus’ breast, gaining boldness as a disciple, you asked, ‘Who is your betrayer, Lord?’
+And as to one beloved, glorious Apostle, he was clearly shown to you through the bread.<a href="#_ftn34" id="_ftnref34"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[34]</span></a> Therefore too, as an initiate of ineffable things, you teach the ends of the earth the incarnation of the Word.
 Theologian, Apostle, intercede with Christ God to bestow forgiveness of faults on those who feast with love your holy memory.

 **Theotokion.**